-In which industries do you think we will see the most rapid change in the next 5 years?
+Which industries will see the most change in the next 5 years?

 We definitely need a lot of changes in health care and medicine, especially with regards to the administration and legalities.
 A lot of my friends who are in medicine and law are quite unhappy, so there seem to be many unsolved problems that entrepreneurs could tackle.

 Is there anything you would revisit and alter on your career path?

 I had an opportunity to intern with a management consulting firm before my final year in the US and had a choice between New York and Silicon Valley.
 I chose New York.
 In hindsight and given my interests now, Silicon Valley would have probably been a better choice and life could have taken a very different path.

 It would be ‘what would you really be doing in life, if there were no economic constraints’.
 The reality is that we live in an economic world where we have to make compromises and very few us get to do what we really want to.